nipafx/nipafx.dev/content/articles/2015-02-15-value-based-classes.md

 This is the ground for the [limitations stated in the Javadoc](https://docs.oracle.com/javase/8/docs/api/java/lang/doc-files/ValueBased.html) and they can hence be separated into limitations for the declaration of the class and the use of its instances.

-### Declaration Site
+### Declaration-Side

 Straight from the documentation (numbering and formatting mine):

 > Instances of a value-based class:
 >
-> 1.
- are final and immutable (though may contain references to mutable objects);
+> 1. are final and immutable (though may contain references to mutable objects);
-> 2.
- have implementations of `equals`, `hashCode`, and `toString` which are computed solely from the instance's state and not from its identity or the state of any other object or variable;
+> 2. have implementations of `equals`, `hashCode`, and `toString` which are computed solely from the instance's state and not from its identity or the state of any other object or variable;
-> 3.
- make no use of identity-sensitive operations such as reference equality (`==`) between instances, identity hash code of instances, or synchronization on an instances's intrinsic lock;
+> 3. make no use of identity-sensitive operations such as reference equality (`==`) between instances, identity hash code of instances, or synchronization on an instances's intrinsic lock;
-> 4.
- are considered equal solely based on `equals()`, not based on reference equality (`==`);
+> 4. are considered equal solely based on `equals()`, not based on reference equality (`==`);
-> 5.
- do not have accessible constructors, but are instead instantiated through factory methods which make no committment as to the identity of returned instances;
+> 5. do not have accessible constructors, but are instead instantiated through factory methods which make no committment as to the identity of returned instances;
-> 6.
- are freely substitutable when equal, meaning that interchanging any two instances `x` and `y` that are equal according to `equals()` in any computation or method invocation should produce no visible change in behavior.
+> 6. are freely substitutable when equal, meaning that interchanging any two instances `x` and `y` that are equal according to `equals()` in any computation or method invocation should produce no visible change in behavior.

 With what was discussed above most of these rules are obvious.

-Rule 1 is motivated by value-based classes being boxes for value types.
+**Rule 1** is motivated by value-based classes being boxes for value types.
 For technical and design reasons those must be final and immutable and these requirements are transfered to their boxes.

-Rule 2 [murkily](http://mail.openjdk.java.net/pipermail/valhalla-dev/2015-February/001047.html) addresses the concerns about how to define the state of a value-based class.
+**Rule 2** [murkily](http://mail.openjdk.java.net/pipermail/valhalla-dev/2015-February/001047.html) addresses the concerns about how to define the state of a value-based class.
 The rule's precise effect depends on the interpretation of "the instance's state" and "any other variable".
 One way to read it is to include "value-ish" classes in the state and regard typical reference types as other variables.

-Number 3 through 6 regard the missing identity.
+**Number 3 through 6** regard the missing identity.

 It is interesting to note, that `Optional` breaks rule 2 because it calls `equals` on the wrapped value.
 Similarly, all value-based classes from `java.time` and `java.time.chrono` break rule 3 by being serializable (which is an identity-based operation - see below; [this thread on the Valhalla mailing list](http://mail.openjdk.java.net/pipermail/valhalla-dev/2015-February/001042.html) talks about this).

-### Use Site
+### Use-side

 Again from the documentation: